Swepool/txbit-bot/README.md

 # txbit-bot-template

-Just a api wrapper written in JavaScript to build trading bots for TxBit.io
+Just a template with an API wrapper written in JavaScript to build trading bots for TxBit.io

 # TODO
 - Error handling